 A commonly observed inconsistency in patients with functional gait disorders resembling ataxia is balance control that is actually much better than what is perceived by the patient.
 During straight walking, patients may seek support of chairs, doorposts, or walls, but do not actually fall even when such support is absent.

 Patients with symptoms severe enough to cause suicidality may easily meet diagnostic criteria for health anxiety, functional neurological and factitious disorders until they find a doctor who recognizes their akathisia.
 They will appear to have disproportionate and persistent thoughts about the seriousness of their symptoms, have a persistently high level of anxiety about their symptoms, and spend excessive time devoted to these symptoms.
-They will do their own research, know the correct medical terms, be eager to have numerous tests performed, and have a history of visiting many doctors and hospitals.
+They will do their own research, know the correct medical terms, be eager to have numerous tests performed, and have a history of visiting many doctors and hospitals while searching for an accurate diagnosis.

 Clinical Assessment